Justin Sun Appointed as the WTO Ambassador for Grenada By The Ministry of Foreign Affairs

 Grenada is a key member of the Caribbean Community (CARICOM), the CARICOM Single Market and Economy (CSME), and the Organization of Eastern Caribbean States (OECS).

-"It is a true honor to serve as the WTO ambassador for Grenada," said Justin Sun.
+"It is truly an honor to serve as the WTO ambassador for Grenada," said Justin Sun.
 "I look forward to the opportunity to represent Grenada and work with WTO leadership to reinvigorate global trade in various ways, particularly the development of a robust digital economy internationally."

-His appointment comes at a time when the world is continuing to grapple with the COVID-19 pandemic.
-WTO has projected the decline in global trade to exceed the previous slump brought by the global financial crisis of 2008-09, with merchandise trade expected to decline 13-32% due to the COVID-19 pandemic.
-Sun's expertise in the blockchain industry will likely breeze some much-needed fresh air into the regional economy, as Grenada and CARICOM are among the hardest hit by a COVID-led tourism industry shutdown.
+With the appointment of H.E.
+Sun as Grenada's Ambassador to the WTO, the Government of Grenada expects H.E.
+Sun to use his contacts to promote trade, investment and development opportunities for the country.
+To mitigate the economic impact of the pandemic, H.E.
+Sun is expected to promote Grenada as a viable economic destination by introducing advanced tools and methods.
+And these changes could improve the marketing and promotion of this Caribbean country in the near future.
+Likewise, H.E.
+Sun is expected to support the development of human resources, infrastructure and information and communication technology for Grenada's government.
+He is also expected to conduct himself in a manner that promotes Grenada's image at all times.

 Media Contact